 Invasion of privacy is unwelcome; military invasion extremely so.
 Nectar consuming invaders in the floral domain are, however, a totally different matter.

-As long as these invaders serve to transport pollen to their next flower landing (on the same species), they add value; analogous to the idea of the Greek philosopher, Heraclitus, who considered war a period of development between two periods of stagnation.
+As long as such intruders serve to transport pollen to their next landings on flowers of the same species, they add value; analogous to the idea of the Greek philosopher, Heraclitus, who considered war a period of development between two periods of stagnation.

 Should invaders eat the whole flower, the act would, of course, be unwelcome aggression as no seed would be produced.
-Loss incurred from invasion is the kind of offence people would run to the United Nations with.
-But flowers are largely pacifists with no whining tendencies (Manning, 2007; iSpot).
+Loss incurred from invasion is the kind of offence that would make people run to the United Nations for redress.
+Flowers are largely pacifists free from whining tendencies (Manning, 2007; iSpot).